 Peruvian food is so simple yet amazingly flavored with their traditional spices- L'Wren Scott

-Traditionally the most common and famous version of antucuchos involves marinated and grilled beef hearts.
-I have had this version a couple times and it is absolutely delicious, so if you ever come across it at a Peruvian restaurant, don't hesitate to try it.
-Still I am at the point of trying to balance tricking my family into eating things that I know they will like, but would not try if I told them what is was (Beer Braised Barbacoa and Jamaican Style Cast Iron Oxtail Stew).
+I have had beef heart anticuchos a couple times and it is absolutely delicious, so if you ever come across it at a Peruvian restaurant, don't hesitate to try it.
+Still, I am at the point of trying to balance tricking my family into eating things that I know they will like, but would not try if I told them what is was (Beer Braised Barbacoa and Jamaican Style Cast Iron Oxtail Stew).
 I even got the mother in law to eat the beef cheek barbacoa and she said it was some of the best shredded beef that she has had, lol.
-Anyway, I decided to try this out with chicken first and I am happy that I did.
+Anyway, I decided to try this Peruvian recipe with Aji Panca marinated chicken first, and I am happy that I did.

 Making the Peruvian Anticuchos de Pollo

 As flavorful and delicious as these Peruvian Chicken Skewers are, they are also extremely easy to make once you have the ingredients.
 You just need red wine vinegar, cumin, vegetable oil, garlic, fresh oregano, salt, and Aji Panca paste.
 The Aji Panca paste may be the most difficult thing to acquire but we have seen it around some Latin markets.
 It is also readily available on Amazon or some online grocers.